 If you have a Windows 10 PC, you can opt into the Windows Insider program to get preview builds.
-This isn’t permanent—you’re free to opt out whenever you like.
-As with the initial insider program, this is intended for people who don’t mind experiencing and reporting bugs.
+This isn’t permanent—you’re free to opt-out whenever you like.
+This is intended for people who don’t mind experiencing and reporting bugs.

 How to Join the Insider Program

-First, ensure you’re signing into your PC with a MIcrosoft account.
-If you’re not, you can visit the Setting app, select Accounts, and use the option here to convert your local user account to a Microsoft account.
+First, ensure you’re signing into your PC with a Microsoft account.
+If you’re not, you can visit Settings > Accounts > Your Info and use the option here to convert your local user account to a Microsoft account.